orbeon/orbeon-forms-doc/installation/tomcat.md

         value="orbeon-user orbeon-admin"/>
     ```

-### BASIC authentication
+### BASIC or DIGEST authentication

-If you are using BASIC authentication on Tomcat 6.0.21 or newer you might have to add the following `<Valve>` element inside the `<Context>` corresponding to the Orbeon Forms web app in Tomcat's configuration:
+If you are using BASIC or DIGEST authentication on Tomcat 6.0.21 or newer you might have to add the following `<Valve>` element inside the `<Context>` corresponding to the Orbeon Forms web app in Tomcat's configuration:

 ```xml
 <Valve
     className="org.apache.catalina.authenticator.BasicAuthenticator"
     changeSessionIdOnAuthentication="false"/>
 ```

+This is still necessary as of Tomcat 9 and Tomcat 10.